revspace/revbank/UPGRADING.md

 If you have an electronic cash drawer, copy or change this plugin and add code to trigger it whenever something is done that involves cash.

+## Deprecation note

+RevBank has supported "doubly entry bookkeeping" since version 3.4 last year.
+For backwards compatibility with custom plugins, support for unbalanced transactions was retained.

+Support for unbalanced transactions will be removed after 2024-06-10, after a period of 2 years after the introduction of balanced transactions.
+If you're using custom plugins, grep your log file for the text "UNBALANCED ENTRY" to see if changes are needed.

 # (2023-08-21) RevBank 3.9